chem330/chem330.github.io/lab-syllabus.md

 - Wear a hair tie for long hair.
 - Never wear tank tops, sleeveless shirts, shorts, or sandals.

 **After-hours Instrument Access:** You may occasionally want to conduct analyses outside of class time.
-The instrument lab is typically open from 8AM to 4PM M-F; please plan your work to fit within that time (it's OK to start a run at the end of the day and leave it to run overnight).
+The instrument lab is typically open from 8AM to 4PM M-F; please plan your work to fit within that time (it's often OK to start a run at the end of the day and leave it to run overnight, if you are using an instrument that can be left unattended).
 If you are completing work outside of class you must work with a lab partner who is also familiar with the instrument you're working on.  *Never work in the lab alone!*  Likewise, please refrain from bringing guests into the instrument lab unless they have specifically passed the instrument safety training.
 If you will require significant help on the instrument please schedule a time to meet with your instructor or the Instrumentation Specialist in advance.

 **Pregnancy:** Certain chemicals can have severe harmful effects on unborn children.
 Any student who is pregnant or might have become pregnant and wished to avoid these hazards should notify her TA or instructor before conducting any laboratory work so that proper safety precautions can be taken.